EasyBoxModel/EBM/README.md

 ### Thoughts about time

-After having worked on at least 20 web projects throughout 18 months, we discovered that __time tracking does not objectively measure productivity__, instead, we prefer talking about __time efficiency__, where the ammount of time taken to complete a project in the stages of development, Q&Aand production can be decreased if each individual inside the development team uses __productivity resources__.
+After having worked on at least 20 web projects throughout 18 months, we discovered that __time tracking does not objectively measure productivity__, instead, we prefer talking about __time efficiency__, where the ammount of time taken to complete a project in the stages of development, Q&A and production can be decreased if each individual inside the development team uses __productivity resources__.

 ### Productivity resources